 Hovering over the different colours you can read how many staff members each colour group consists of.

 The date range filter allows you to zoom in on a specific time period.
-In the interest of employee confidentiality we allow you to view minimum a single week of data at a time.
+In the interest of employee confidentiality, we allow you to view a minimum of a single week of data at a time.

 “Not enough data”

 Your search result might say “Not enough data”.
 To protect anonymity, we can't reveal the hand hygiene level for less than five staff members

 If your search result says “No data” then no data was collected in the selected time period.
 Please check that staff are wearing Sani IDs.

 Should you have access to multiple wards, you can filter the data by ward.
 You can clear the filter at any time.
 Is there a ward that is doing particularly well?
 Perhaps you can reward them for good performance.

 Analyse the compliance of different staff groups.
 Is there a group that is performing particularly well?
 What about a group that is struggling to perform good hand hygiene.
 Perhaps you should arrange a meeting with this group to discuss.

 Look at how each person is performing in the different room types.
 Perhaps you have a focus on a specific room type at the hospital.
 Are there many people that are struggling to perform good hand hygiene?
 Perhaps hand hygiene performance in this room type is what is driving down the hand hygiene level.